| | Meatpaper four

 margarita” — rimmed with pork cracklings in lieu

+of salt.
 In August 2006, blogger Andrew Fenton shocked

 online epicurean circles when he unveiled the “weeniecello” — a